 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Matthew Payea: Following the calculation of protein turnover rates in senescent cells, downstream pathway analysis may reveal candidate biolical pathways and functions that are being regulated by proteostasis mechanisms.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Nathan Basisty: Stable Isotope Labeling of Amino Acids in Cell Culture paved the way for researchers to study protein dynamics with unprecedented granularity and throuput, enabling us to identify changes in the regulation and homeostasis of proteins that are otherwise not detectable as changes in abundance.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.